How To Live Without Love In Your Life (updated)

 Another form of “love” that is possible involves the love that is felt for one’s family members.
 There are many people in this world that cherish the healthy relationships they maintain with extended family members.
 These relationships can be loving and supportive.
 For some people, loving family relationships provide the involvements in life that help cope with the absence of romantic love.

 A third form of love can occur in the context of true friendships.
 True friendship is a relationship where two people can be themselves with each other.
 A relationship where honesty and genuineness prevail.
 True friendships can last a lifetime and help a person cope with the absence of romantic love.

 Lastly, there is the love of humanity that some people feel in the form of wanting to help others.
 Committing oneself to helping others who are suffering or in need is a meaningful involvement that can take a myriad of forms.
 People who give of themselves in this way often talk about the gratification they experience.
 This kind of loving involvement is yet another way of coping with the absence of romantic love.

 As a psychologist and psychoanalyst, I have treated many people over the years who struggled with finding a healthy way of coping with the absence of romantic love in their lives.
-Those patients who were able to openly grieve the loss or absence of romantic love in their lives, healed the hurt, and often came to an understanding that giving love was the best way getting love in return.
+Those patients who were able to openly grieve the loss or absence of romantic love in their lives, healed the hurt, and often came to an understanding that giving love was the best way of getting love in return.
 These patients understood, figuring out how to give of themselves had a better outcome than simply waiting to receive love that never comes, accompanied by continuous feelings of loss, hurt and resentment.